eduvpn/documentation/PROFILE_CONFIG.md

 one on `tcp/1194`.
 You can modify these ports and protocols as you see fit, but the total number of them must be either 1, 2, 4 or 8.
 This is because the total available IP range will be split among them.
-Depending on your address space the ideal number of simultanious clients per process is at most 64.
+Depending on your address space the ideal number of simultaneous clients per process is at most 64.
 So if you have a `/24` network, you'd probably want to run 4 OpenVPN processes, e.g.: `['udp/1194', 'udp/1195', 'udp/1196', 'tcp/1194']`.